allisondev16/loopstudios-landing-page-main/README-template.md

 - The unit of measure, vh and vw, is relative to 1% of the height/width of the viewport
   Reference: https://www.w3schools.com/cssref/css_units.asp

+- Use background-image in css instead of the img tag to be able to change the image through media query.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: